purduesigbots/pros-docs/content/known-issues.md

 With the PROS screen welcome, you can see what version you're running.
 If you've kept the PROS plugin up to date, you will get a notification to upgrade PROS if there
 {{< figure src="/images/atom/welcome-page-updater-split.png">}}

-## Error reading from file when installing on Windows {#windows-install-long-path}
-When installing PROS on Windows, you may receive a warning box along the lines of:
-> There was an error reading from file "...".
-Verify that the file exists and you can access it.
-In most cases, this is because the file length is too long due to a limitation of Windows.
-Move the installer to a folder closer to the root directory of the drive, such as C:\pros-temp.

 ## Failed to install platformio-ide-terminal  {#platformio-ide-terminal}
 This issue may occur when installing PROS from within the Atom GUI.
 The current cause of the issue is unknown.
 You can get the dependency installed by manually installing `platformio-ide-terminal` by going to settings (`Ctrl`+`,`), click `Install`, then search for and install `platformio-ide-terminal`.
 In some instances, restarting Atom will allow the plugin to install.